-Alameda County's Public Safety Realignment Report, Year 11.
-This report gives an overview of Alameda County's Realignment allocations, expenditures, recidivism rate, population, AB 109-funded CBO services and client outcomes, along with a break down of how the government agencies utilize their funding to make our County safer during the 2021/2022 fiscal year (FY): July 1, 2021 through June 30, 2022.
+Alameda County's Public Safety Realignment Report, Year 11, covers the 2021/2022 fiscal year: July 1, 2021 through June 30, 2022.
+This report gives an overview of Alameda County's Realignment allocations, expenditures, recidivism rate, population, AB 109-funded CBO services, client outcomes, and a break down of how the government agencies utilizing their funding to make our County safer.

 The Community Corrections Partnership (CCP) created a Realignment plan, Alameda County Road to Reentry (herein after referred to as the Plan).
 The CCP Subcommittees work annually to implement and update the Plan.
-This report also provides an overview of the FY 22/23 Plan and the work done over the 2021/2022 fiscal year to reach the CCP's goals.
+This report also provides an overview of work done over the 2021/2022 fiscal year to reach the CCP's goals and the CCP's plan to continue the work over the next fiscal year.

-The Community Corrections Partnership Executive Committee's (CCPEC) workgroups use the Plan to come up with programmatic and funding recommendations to help reach Alameda County's public safety goals.
-All those recommendations are filtered through the community via the Community Advisory Board (CAB) before being considered by the CCPEC.
+The CCPEC uses the Plan in their workgroups to come up with programmatic and funding recommendations to help reach Alameda County's public safety goals

-The CAB was created in December 2013 by the CCPEC, with the recommendation and approval of the Alameda County Board of Supervisors.
-The CAB was created to ensure a community voice on matters related to Realignment in Alameda County.
+In December 2013, with the recommendation and approval of the Board of Supervisors, the CCPEC established the CAB to ensure a community voice on matters related to Realignment in Alameda County.
 The CAB is a 15-member board, appointed by the Board of Supervisors, with three representatives from each of the five supervisorial districts; at least one of the three members must be formerly incarcerated.
-All recommendations considered by the CCPEC are first presented to the CAB for their consideration.
+All recommendations considered by the CCPEC are presented to Alameda County's Community Advisory Board (CAB) for their consideration.